 [This website is no longer being updated.
 All new posts are being published on the website of our associated political party and/or the website of our associated Campaign for Merit in Business.
 We also run two other sites – The Alternative Sexism Project and Men shouldn’t marry.]

-In February 2013 our political party was registered with the Electoral Commission.
-It’s called Justice for men & boys (and the women who love them).
+In February 2013 our political party Justice for men & boys (and the women who love them) was registered with the Electoral Commission.
 We’re planning to change the face of British politics.
-The party’s website is here http://j4mb.org.uk.
-The party’s name was revealed in an article Mike Buchanan wrote for the most influential men’s human rights advocacy website in the world, A Voice for Men:
+The party’s name – and some of our thinking behind launching a political party – were revealed in an article Mike Buchanan wrote for the most-visited and most influential men’s human rights advocacy website in the world, A Voice for Men.